 Q: Can I ship an AI-generated tech logo directly?

 A: Not as final.
-Use AI for direction exploration, then hand the chosen direction to a designer to rebuild as vector in Figma or Illustrator.
-The model output has scaling and stroke-weight inconsistencies that show up in production.
+Use AI for direction exploration, then rebuild the chosen direction as vector in Figma or Illustrator (or generate native SVG in Recraft).
+Raster output has scaling and stroke-weight inconsistencies that show up in production.

 Q: My startup name keeps getting misspelled in the output.
 Fix?